joshcanhelp/josh-to-11/input/symlinked/pages/hire-me.md

 ## <span>What I'm looking for</span>

 ### Roles
+It's hard to narrow down what I want to do with a title so the following are just guidelines.
+I am a generalist and am happy wearing multiple hats so if you are looking to fill a role that isn't in the list below but takes advantage of what I can do (see below), please reach out!

 - Staff or higher full-stack or backend product engineer
 - Staff or higher solution architect
 - Partner architecture or engineering